UCL-ARC/green-hpc-course/episodes/reducing-emissions.md

 ## Exercise: Strategies for abatement

 Abatement is the critical component of carbon emissions reduction strategies.
+Pick one of the questions below (the one that is most relevant for your role) and write down some answers:

-While there are different ways in which an HPC service as a whole may implement abatement, can you think of actions that individual users could take to implement abatement in their use of HPC systems?
+- Can you think of actions that individual users/researchers could take to implement abatement in their use of HPC systems?
+- Can you think of actions that a service operator could take to implement abatement in the operation of HPC systems?
+- Can you think of actions that a organisation procuring HPC systems could take to implement abatement when buying HPC systems?

 :::::::::::::::  solution

 ## Solution

+- Individual users:
+  - Run fewer jobs!
+  - Reduce wasted resources by having less job failures
+  - Run on systems that minimise emissions (spatial shifting)
+  - Run when emissions from electricity are lower (temporal shifting)

+- Service operators:
+  - Build scheduler policies to eliminate emissions
+  - Provide tools and information that allow users to quantify their emissions and measure reductions
+  - Provide training on carbon emissions and abatement strategies

-- TBC
+- Service procurement:
+  - Purchase the minimum amount of hardware possible for the service
+  - Build scoring on amount of embodied and operational emissions into procurement process
+  - Site HPC systems at locations that have low carbon intensities
+  - Run services for as long as possible

 :::::::::::::::::::::::::